 First Degree Burns

-First degree burns are the most common type of burn and they are more an annoyance than a life-threatening condition.
+First degree burns are the most common type of burn, and they are more of an annoyance than a life-threatening condition.
 You can get these just by doing simple household chores.
 For example, you might be ironing clothes and accidentally touch the bottom of the iron with your hand.
 You might be cooking vegetables on the stove and scald your hand from the steam.
 You might have a cup of your favorite tea and spill some on your leg.
 The most common cause of first degree burns outside of the home comes from too much sun exposure.
 The next time you spend hours on the beach and get sunburnt, you actually have this type of burn.

 Symptoms of first degree burns are redness, inflammation, and peeling skin.
 The burnt skin will be sensitive to the touch.
 This type of burn heals quickly and there is minimal damage to the skin once it heals.